aliles/begins/README.rst

 small programs both
 breaks my train of thought
 and greatly increases the
-volume of code I am writting.
+volume of code I am writing.

 Begins was implemented to
 remove the boilerplate code